sinhalok/Operating-System-Deadlock-Project/README.md

-All the codes are inside file.
+All the codes are attached with file.